51 Things Most Homeowners Aren’t Doing But Need To

 Inspecting the Automatic Garage Door Safety Shutoff

 Test that the safety features of your automatic-opening garage door are still in good shape.
-That includes the safety beams, which should stop the door from closing if it detects anything the door’s path.
-Plus: Check out this crazy double-decker car storage idea for your garage.
+That includes the safety beams, which should stop the door from closing if it detects anything in the door’s path.

 Lubricating Garage Doors